gamblevore/speedie/Documentation/ErrorsAdvanced.md

 You should see one error printed after this program completes.
 We don't have to print them manually, as **`errors`** (and **`problems`**) are printed by default after your code ends.

 Why use **`problems`** instead of **`errors`**?
 Well... lets say you deprecated a feature.
-Lets say you are processing a file, and wanted to rename a `message` name from `MyCoolData` to `AwesomeData`.
-But you still want to allow `MyCoolData` to be processed in the same way, and you don't want your old files to be unprocessable.
-But you DO want the user to know that the name is bad.
-You can do something like this:
+Lets say you are processing a song databank.

+Song nodes were previously called "songinfo", but now you wanted to rename it to be just "song".
+So your users have to update their databanks.
+But you do want old databanks to work, AND you want the user to know to update them.
+So try this:

+    function LoadAllSongs (|message| music_list)
-    for node in list
+        for song in music_list
-        if node == "MyCoolData"
+            if song == "songinfo"
-            problem (node, "This should be renamed to AwesomeData") node.name = "AwesomeData"
+                problem (song, "This should be renamed to 'song'") song.name = "song"
-        if node == "AwesomeData"
+            if song == "song"
-            .Process(node)
+                .LoadSong(song)
             require stderr.ok // exit loop if real errors occur (not the problem above)

 Now your files still work as before, `stderr.ok` is still true, and the user is informed!